indrajeetghosh/DeCoach/README.md

 License:

 The current version of this repository is released under the GNU General Public License v3.0 unless otherwise stated.
-The author of the repository retains their respective rights.
+The authors of the repository retains their respective rights.
 The published paper and published dataset is governed by a separate license and the authors retain their respective rights.